TypNull/Elva/README.md

 - Download manga and comics from various websites with one click 📖
 - Search manga and comics on different websites and combine searches 🔍
 - Expand functionality using the Shard.WebsiteScraper and Website Creator application 🧩
-- VPN network connection is empfohlen for proper application functionality 🌐🔒
+- VPN network connection is recommended for proper application functionality 🌐🔒

 ## ToDo
 - Create ZIP, and CBZ files 📦